wilsontbx/pcpicker/README.md

 # pcpicker

-An app that enable to config PC
+An app that enable to config custom PC

 link: https://pc-picker.herokuapp.com/